Policies

 Procedures

-Relevant best practice procedures are currently being developed and will be made available on the Centre’s shared drive.
-For advice on specific issues staff should contact the Archivist & Records Manager.
+Relevant best practice procedures are currently in place for established areas of work at the Centre as well as being developed and improved for others.
+For advice on specific issues, staff should contact the Archivist & Records Manager, or the Digital Preservation & Records Manager.

 Review